You’re gonna want to save more of your leftover grease after you see what clever folks on the interwebs are doing with it.

 This nice lady will show you how to use canning jar attachments to make a classy-lookin’ oil survival lamp.
 This is a great candidate for something decorative too, like for a wedding or outdoor gathering.

-You can find these canning jar attachments on Amazon
+You can find these canning jar attachments on Amazon and EBay.
+Just check the diameter of the attachment matches your jars.

 4. Bacon Survival Lamp